muradDadeveloper/go-practise-notes/notes/go-by-example/if-else.md

-# Go by Example: For
+# Go by Example: If

 You can have an `if` statement without an else.
 Logical operators like `&&` and `||` are often useful in conditions.
 A statement can precede conditionals; any variables declared in this statement are available in the current and all subsequent branches.